Baptism

 Apart from marriage, the baptism of a child is one of the most grace-filled moments in the life of a family.
 When a mother learns that she is with child, a family often begins to plan showers and to prepare a nursery, all of which are worthy practices.
 But in preparing for a child’s birth, we should never forget to prepare for a child’s rebirth into the Body of Christ through that initial sacrament of Baptism.
 In Baptism, an indelible (albeit invisible) mark is placed upon us that sets us aside.
 We are forever claimed as a son or daughter of God as well as a soldier of Christ, members of the Church Militant.
 As such, we are also called to be future saints with God’s great grace.
 Spiritual preparation is essential, then, not only in getting the ceremony and sacrament completed, but also in preparing another soul to be raised up in a godly and Christian way.

-- Be registered at Mary Our Queen at least six months prior to baptism date and attend Mass regularly/be in good standing with our parish
+• We will confirm you have been registered at Mary Our Queen for at least six (6) months prior to the baptismal date, you regularly attend Mass, and are in good standing with our parish

 Who can be a Godparent?